blackbat13/stv/README.md

 #### Collection of algorithms for verification of ATLir (and ATLIr) models

 ## Currently implemented models
+Currently there are several models implemented in the tool.
+It is also possible to define other models using simple input language.

+Available models:
 + Bridge scenario
 + Castles
 + Dining Cryptographers